chipweinberger/flutter_blue_plus/README.md

 FlutterBluePlus is a Bluetooth Low Energy plugin for [Flutter](https://flutter.dev).

-**Bluetooth Classic is not supported.** (i.e. speakers, headphones, mice, keyboards, gamepads, and more will not work).
+**Bluetooth Classic is not supported.**

+(i.e. speakers, headphones, mice, keyboards, gamepads, and more are not supported).

 ## Cross-Platform Bluetooth Low Energy